microsoft/STL/README.md

 # Benchmarking

-For performance sensitive code &ndash; like containers, algorithms, and the like &ndash;
+For performance sensitive code &ndash; containers, algorithms, and the like &ndash;
-you will likely wish to write and/or run benchmarks, and the STL team will likely run any benchmarks we do have in our PR process.
+you may wish to write and/or run benchmarks, and the STL team will likely run any benchmarks we do have in our PR process.
+Additionally, if you are writing a "performance improvement" PR, please add and run benchmarks to show that the PR does, in fact, improve performance.

-All benchmarks are located in `benchmarks`.
-Adding a new one is as easy as adding a new file to `benchmarks/src`, and adding a benchmark using that file in `benchmarks/CMakeLists.txt`, or modifying an existing file in `benchmarks/src`.
+The benchmarking code is located in `benchmarks`.
+Adding a new benchmark is as easy as adding a new file to `benchmarks/src`, and then adding `add_benchmark(<name> <source_file>)` to `benchmarks/CMakeLists.txt`.
+You may also modify an existing benchmark file.
 We use Google's [Benchmark][gbenchmark] library, so you may find [their documentation][gbenchmark:docs] helpful, and you can also read the existing code for how _we_ use it.

-To run benchmarks, you'll want to configure the STL with the `-DSTL_BUILD_BENCHMARKING=ON` option:
+To run benchmarks, you'll need to configure the STL with the `-DSTL_BUILD_BENCHMARKING=ON` option:

 ```cmd
 > cmake -B out\bench -S . -G Ninja -DSTL_BUILD_BENCHMARKING=ON